-Site: OP5 North of Templemichael Terrace swales, filter drains, green roofs, and permeable paths to enhance surface water management and improve site resilience of the site.
-Commentary on Flood Risk The site is predominantly in Flood Zone C, but it is shown partially within the CFRAM study extents of Flood Zone A and B. The flooding across the site appears to be due the River Camlin breaking its banks.
-The potential land uses are Social / Community / Education / Public Utility and are appropriate in this location.
-Development Options It is expected that any developments on the site will be extensions to the existing educational facility.
+Site: OP5 North of Templemichael Terrace The potential land uses are Social / Community / Education / Public Utility and are appropriate in this location Development Options It is expected that any developments on the site will be extensions to the existing educational facility.
 Any new development masterplan should include a site-specific flood risk assessment, which is likely to reduce the extent of mapped flooding.
-It will be possible to manage any remaining flood risk through site layout (both horizontal and vertical use of space) and finished floor levels.
+It will be possible to manage any remaining flood risk through site layout (both horizontal and vertical use of space) and finished floor levels